Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression

 \begin{assumption} Both random vectors $Z$ and $W$ under model \eqref{model_X} have sub-Gaussian tails, that is, $\EE[\exp(u^\T Z)] \le \|u\|_2^2\gamma_z^2$ and $\EE[\exp(v^\T W)] \le \|v\|_2^2\gamma_w^2$ for all $u\in \RR^r$ and $v\in \RR^p$. \end{assumption}

-Both \cref{ass_A} and \cref{ass_tails_ZW} are commonly assumed in the literature of factor models with the number of features allowed to diverge \citep{Bai-factor-model-03,fan2013large,stock2002forecasting,BaiNg2006}.
-The requirement of $\lambda_1, \ldots, \lambda_r$ being distinct in \eqref{ass_A} is used to ensure that the factor $Z$ can be consistently predicted.
-We remark that this requirement can be removed once kernels that are invariant to orthogonal transformation are used (see, also, \cref{sec_theory_latent}).
+Both \cref{ass_A} and \cref{ass_tails_ZW} are commonly assumed in the literature of factor models with the number of features allowed to diverge \citep{Bai-factor-model-03,fan2013large}.
+The requirement of $\lambda_1, \ldots, \lambda_r$ being distinct in \eqref{ass_A} ensures that $Z$ can be consistently predicted.
+Such requirement can be dropped when using kernels invariant under orthogonal transformations (see also \cref{sec_theory_latent}).